danieltomasz/danieltomasz.github.io/content/posts/Untitled 1.md

 For creating webpages you can use static site generators that use markdown.
 Hugo and Jekyll are great for that (Hugo is really fast, i switched from Jekyll ), but if you work with code and often want to showcase you project notebooks as blogpost you might think about using Quarto for [blogging](https://quarto.org/docs/websites/website-blog.html) .

+## Open Github repository on the web in vscode

+You can open your repository in the vscode in your browser replacing `github.com` by `vscode.dev`.
+It may be useful when you travel and have only access to your tablet et cetera.